Thandiwe Newton reclaims her original name

-The "Westworld" actress, who had been going by Thandie Newton, told British Vogue, "I'm taking back what's mine."
+The "Westworld" actress, who had throughout her career been going by Thandie Newton, told British Vogue, "I'm taking back what's mine."

 Newton's parents, a Zimbabewan princess and a lab technician from Cornwall, England, named her Thandiwe, which means beloved in Shona.